Chart Color Schemes

 Mullumbimby has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely impacting the area.
-Notable projects are Mullumbimby Hospital Redevelopment, Mullumbimby Rail Corridor Housing, Mullumbimby Road Upgrade, and Gulgan Village.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that may affect this region.
+Notable ones include Mullumbimby Hospital Redevelopment, Mullumbimby Rail Corridor Housing, Mullumbimby Road Upgrade, and Gulgan Village.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.